metabarcoding/obitools4-doc/content/docs/principles/_index.md

 returns its results in [JSON](https://en.wikipedia.org/wiki/JSON) or [YAML](https://en.wikipedia.org/wiki/YAML) format.

 The {{< obi obicomplement >}} command computes the reverse-complement of the DNA sequences provided as input.
-If the `two_sequences.fasta` :

 {{< code "two_sequences.fasta" fasta true >}}

-is processed with the {{< obi obicomplement >}} command, without indicating the output file name, the result is written to terminal screen.
+If the `two_sequences.fasta` file is processed with the {{< obi obicomplement >}} command, without indicating the output file name, the result is written to terminal screen.

 ```bash
 obicomplement two_sequences.fasta